rrmistry/rrmistry.github.io/resume.markdown

 > <br/>
 > **Citizenship:** Canadian
 > <br/>
-> **Visa:** Working Holiday Visa (Expires: Oct 2024) Eligible for any employer, any location, any role for 12 months with no restrictions.
+> **Visa:** Working Holiday Visa (Expires: Oct 2024) Eligible for any employer, any location, any number of hours, any role for 12 months with no restrictions.
 Visa eligible for extension of another 11 months or sponsorship.

 <hr />